z-nous/NeuralNetwork/README.md

 trying my hand at programming c# neural network.

-All the important stuff can be found at Assets\NeuralNetwork
+All the important stuff can be found at Assets/NeuralNetwork